-As one of the most historic cities in the U.S., it’s no surprise that Boston is home to some of the country’s oldest and creepiest hotels.
-The city’s Omni Parker House opened its doors in the mid-19th century and the owner died thirty years later.
+As one of the most historic cities in the U.S., it’s no surprise that Boston is home to some of the country’s oldest hotels.
+The Omni Parker House opened its doors in the mid-19th century and the owner died 30 years later.
 Since then, many guests have reported seeing him in their rooms inquiring about their stay.
-A businessman also died in room 303 and visitors report laughter and the distinct smell of stale liquor during their stay in the room.
-Stephen King’s short-story-turned-film (starring John Cusack) was loosely based on the dead man’s story.
+A businessman also died in room 303, and visitors report laughter and the distinct smell of stale liquor during.
+Stephen King’s short-story-turned-film 1408 (starring John Cusack) was loosely based on the dead man’s story.

 Lizzie Borden Bed and Breakfast (Fall River, Massachusetts)

 The brutal double-murder of Andrew and Abby Borden in their home captivated the nation in 1892.
 Their daughter, Lizzie, was the only other person in the house at the time and quickly became the primary suspect.
 She was, however, acquitted the following year and the case remains unsolved to this day.
-Fast-forward to the present-day and the original home has been converted into a proper bed and breakfast, complete with a gift shop around back and crime scene photo “decorations”.
-The entire crime scene has been creepily recreated, however, and guests can request a stay in Lizzie’s room which is still reportedly haunted.
+Fast-forward to the present-day, and the original home has been converted into a proper bed and breakfast, complete with a gift shop around back and crime scene photo “decorations.”
+The entire crime scene has been creepily recreated, and guests can request a stay in Lizzie’s room, which is still reportedly haunted.

 Russell Hotel (Sydney, Australia)

 As a former convict colony, it’s not surprising that Australia boasts its fair share of haunted properties.
-Sydney’s Russell Hotel is situated in The Rocks — one of the city’s oldest and, at one time, seediest neighborhoods.
-Today, the property offers upscale, boutique accommodations but allegedly maintains many elements of its sordid past.
-Guests in Room Eight report waking to the ghost of a 19th-century sailor staring at them from the foot of their bed.
-The hotel has begun embracing its unintentional reputation by offering proper tours to explore its haunted history.
+Sydney’s Russell Hotel is situated in The Rocks, one of the city’s oldest and, at one time, seediest neighborhoods.
+Today, the property offers upscale, boutique accommodations, but allegedly maintains many elements of its sordid past.
+Guests in room eight report waking up to the ghost of a 19th-century sailor staring at them from the foot of their bed.
+The hotel has begun embracing its unintentional reputation by offering tours to explore its haunted history.